a-sriel/project-2/devlog.md

 For the customer thread, I moved the bankOpen logic to occur after the transaction type was decided; I think that misordering was causing the threads to stall in my earlier implementation.

 I defined the customer count to be 50, and teller count to be 3.
 I also finalized the customer function.
 I am still getting a synchronization error, I tried concatenating the integers passed through cout to strings but I'm not sure what's going on.
 I need to do some quick testing.

+There was a race condition due to the teller and customer counters implemented.
+I also included some extra signals by mistake which were removed.